JoshOrndorff/recipes/src/main/template.md

 # Key Ingredients
+>  ASSUME NO BACKGROUND KNOWLEDGE HERE AND THEN PRESENT THE `EXAMPLE` CODE

 To develop efficiently with Substrate, it is important to be familiar with the basic structure of application development.

 > follow the example file [here](https://github.com/paritytech/substrate/blob/HEAD/srml/example/src/lib.rs)

+> Go through

 Really consider how to present
 * macros
 * traits
 * common modules
 * link to specific functionality (including code patterns)

+> I want to present the links to the Rust-related concepts -- discuss what I consider to be assumed knowledge.

+> put the Substrate book

 ## Important Macros
 > could split into two other files (under the Key Ingredients heading (double nested chapter))